 A copy of the horse’s registration papers must be included, meeting AQHA ownership requirements as of August 25th, 2019.

 614-505-7200 ext 127

-The Ohio Quarter Horse Association is pleased to announce the addition of Division I and Division II to the 2018 All American Quarter Horse Congress NYATT awards ceremony.
+The Ohio Quarter Horse Association introduced the addition of Division I and Division II in 2018 and will continue at the 2019 All American Quarter Horse Congress NYATT awards ceremony.